If you are having issues with your upper eyelid, a ptosis surgery could help treat it.

-If the operation is successful, the position of your eyelid should improve and your face should look younger.
+The position of your eyelid should improve, and your face should look younger.
 If your eyelid is interfering with your vision, your vision should improve.

 Are there any alternatives to surgery?

-Ptosis surgery is usually performed under a local anaesthetic.
-The operation usually takes between three-quarters of an hour and an hour and a half, depending on whether the operation involves one or both of your upper eyelids.
+The operation is usually performed under a local anaesthetic that is injected in your eyelid and given as local-anaesthetic eye drops.
+The operation usually takes 45 to 90 minutes, depending on whether the operation involves both of your upper eyelids.

-Your surgeon will usually make a cut in the natural skin crease of your eyelid and will place stitches in the levator muscle to strengthen its attachment to the eyelid.
+Your surgeon will usually make a cut on the natural skin crease of your eyelid.
+They will place stitches in the levator muscle to strengthen its attachment to your eyelid and to adjust the height of your eyelid.

 What complications can happen?